Rebuilding Our Faith Series #14

 All along I have emphasized that Nehemiah's goal was not merely to rebuild the wall.
 The wall was important to the welfare of the community and city.
 The wall is like our skin which protects us from evading enemies.
-The enemies might not be so obvious but they are present.
+The enemies might not be so obvious, but they are present.
 Without the wall, the enemies would be much more apparent.
-Regarding Jerusalem, we have been acquainted with some of their strong enemies.
-When the defenses of the city were down, these enemies were strengthened.
+Regarding Jerusalem, we have been acquainted with some of its strong enemies.
+When the city's defenses were down, these enemies were strengthened.
 But when the defenses were put up, then the influence and power of these enemies decreased.
-This is the reason they kept coming up with plans to foil them in their rebuilding of the walls.
+This is why they kept coming up with plans to foil their efforts to rebuild the walls.
 However, it is obvious that it would be wise as a church, society, family or individual never to let our defenses be lowered in the first place and allow the enemy in.
 This is what is happening all around us now.

-However amidst all the campaigns to hold back the building of the wall including threats of all sorts, the wall was rebuilt.
-In the 52 days to rebuild the wall, we find that Nehemiah found an immense amount of opposition.
-But at the same time through extreme dedication, trust in God and cooperation with the people, the wall was rebuilt.
+However, amidst all the campaigns to hold back the building of the wall, including threats of all sorts, the wall was rebuilt.
+In the 52 days to rebuild the wall, we find that Nehemiah faced immense opposition.
+But at the same time, through extreme dedication, trust in God, and cooperation with the people, the wall was rebuilt.
 No doubt in this case the wall could be rebuilt in 52 days because they did not start from scratch.
-He merely restored the broken down places.
-But I can imagine they had to rebuild a lot of the gaps in the wall from the bottom up.
+He merely restored the broken-down places.
+But I can imagine they had to rebuild much of the wall from the bottom up to fill the gaps.
 Once the alignment is out, one has to go back and make major adjustments.

 What is it that Nehemiah did once the wall was rebuilt?
 Nehemiah 7:1-3 says,